Marginal utility: Marginal Revolution and Marxism

-Karl Marx acknowledged that "nothing can have value, without being an object of utility",Marx, Karl Heinrich; Grundrisse (completed in 1857 though not published until much later) but in his analysis "use-value as such lies outside the sphere of investigation of political economy", with labor being the principal determinant of value under capitalism.
+Karl Marx acknowledged that "nothing can have value, without being an object of utility", but in his analysis "use-value as such lies outside the sphere of investigation of political economy", with labor being the principal determinant of value under capitalism.

-The doctrines of marginalism and the Marginal Revolution are often interpreted as somehow a response to Marxist economics.
-However the first volume of Das Kapital was not published until July 1867, after the works of Jevons, Menger, and Walras were written or well under way (Walras published Éléments d'économie politique pure in 1874 and Carl Menger published Principles of Economics in 1871); and Marx was still a relatively minor figure when these works were completed.
-It is unlikely that any of them knew anything of him.
-(On the other hand, Friedrich Hayek and W. W. Bartley III have suggested that Marx, voraciously reading at the British Museum, may have come across the works of one or more of these figures, and that his inability to formulate a viable critique may account for his failure to complete any further volumes of Kapital before his death.
+Ernesto Screpanti and Stefano Zamagni interpret the doctrines of marginalism and the Marginal Revolution as a response to Marxist economics.
+However, this view is somewhat flawed, as the first volume of Das Kapital was not published until July 1867, which was after the works of Jevons, Menger, and Walras had either been written or were under way (Walras published Éléments d'économie politique pure in 1874 and Carl Menger published Principles of Economics in 1871); Marx was still a relatively minor figure when these works were completed and it is unlikely that any of these economists knew anything about him.
+Some scholars, such as Friedrich Hayek and W. W. Bartley III, have speculated that Marx may have come across the works of one or more of these economists while reading at the British Museum.

-Nonetheless, it is not unreasonable to suggest that the generation who followed the preceptors of the Revolution succeeded partly because they could formulate straightforward responses to Marxist economic theory.
-The most famous of these was that of Böhm-Bawerk, Zum Abschluss des Marxschen Systems (1896), but the first was Wicksteed's "The Marxian Theory of Value.
-Das Kapital: a criticism" (1884, followed by "The Jevonian criticism of Marx: a rejoinder" in 1885).
-Initially there were only a few Marxist responses to marginalism, of which the most famous were Rudolf Hilferding's Böhm-Bawerks Marx-Kritik (1904) and Politicheskoy ekonomii rante (1914) by Nikolai Bukharin.
-However, over the course of the 20th century a considerable literature developed on the conflict between marginalism and the labour theory of value, with the work of the neo-Ricardian economist Piero Sraffa providing an important critique of marginalism.
+Despite the fact the Marxist economics was not an immediate target for the marginalists, it is possible to argue that the new generation of economists succeeded partly because they were able to provide simple responses to Marxist economic theory.
+One of the best known responses was Böhm-Bawerk, Zum Abschluss des Marxschen Systems (1896), but the first response was actually Wicksteed's "The Marxian Theory of Value.
+Das Kapital: A Criticism" (1884), followed by "The Jevonian Criticism of Marx: A Rejoinder" in 1885.
+At first, there were only a few Marxist responses to marginalism, including Rudolf Hilferding's Böhm-Bawerks Marx-Kritik (1904) and Politicheskoy ekonomii rante (1914) by Nikolai Bukharin.
+However, over the course of the 20th century, a significant body of literature emerged on the conflict between marginalism and labour theory of value.
+One important critique of marginalism came from neo-Ricardian economist Piero Sraffa.

-It might also be noted that some followers of Henry George similarly consider marginalism and neoclassical economics a reaction to Progress and Poverty, which was published in 1879.
+Followers of Henry George's ideas such as Mason Gaffney view marginalism and neoclassical economics as a response to Progress and Poverty, which was published in 1879.

 In the 1980s John Roemer and other analytical Marxists have worked to rebuild Marxian theses on a marginalist foundation.